 Stepped into ambiguity, we gained a deeper and holistic understanding of the problem space through a robust research process.

 We believe in the power of education and even more so with technology.
 But with all the struggles/problems with educational technology and remote format reported due to the sudden COVID-19 pandemic outbreak, we perceived it as a wake-up call that it might be time to re-think the complex nexus of technology and education.
+Our research has revealed reasons that contribute to students’ low engagement and we see an opportunity for leveraging the online platform and technology to better support teachers.

 Teachers had to use different criteria to evaluate student engagement due to the limitations imposed by online education such as missing multi-sensory levels of communication beyond a webcam.